Zaha Hadid: Death

-On 31 March 2016, Hadid died, at the age of 65, of a heart attack at Mount Sinai Medical Center in Miami, where she was being treated for bronchitis.
+On 31 March 2016, Hadid died of a heart attack at the age of 65 at Mount Sinai Medical Center in Miami, where she was being treated for bronchitis.

-The statement issued by her London-based design studio announcing her death read: "Zaha Hadid was widely regarded to be the greatest female architect in the world today".
+The statement issued by her London-based design studio announcing her death read, "Zaha Hadid was widely regarded to be the greatest female architect in the world today".
 She is buried between her father Mohammed Hadid and brother Foulath Hadid in Brookwood Cemetery in Brookwood, Surrey, England.

-In her will she left £67m, and bequeathed various amounts to her business partner and family members.
+In her will she left £67m, bequeathing various amounts to her business partner and family members.
 Her international design businesses, which accounted for the bulk of her wealth, were left in trust.

+The architectural firm Zaha Hadid Architects maintains its global presence and activity, even after the death of its founder.

-Posthumous major projects (2016–present)
+Posthumous projects (2016–present)

+Skyscraper proposed for Manhattan, New York, United States (Never built)

+Skyscraper proposed for Midtown Manhattan to replace 666 Fifth Avenue.
+On 25 March 2017, Kam Dhillon reported a yet-to-be completed skyscraper design designed by Hadid prior to her death in 2016 in an article titled "Zaha Hadid Architects Unveils Monumental Skyscraper Project for NYC".

-Salerno Maritime Terminal in Salerno, Italy (2000–2016)
+Salerno Harbor Station, Salerno, Italy (2000–2016)

-The first major project to be completed shortly after her death was the Salerno Maritime Terminal in Salerno, Italy, her first major transportation building.
+The first major project to be completed shortly after her death was the Salerno harbor station in Salerno, Italy, her first major transportation building.
 She won the competition for the building in 2000, but then the project was delayed due to funding and technical issues.
 Hadid scouted the site from a police boat in the harbour to visualise how it would appear from the water.
 The final building covers 50,000 square feet and cost 15 million Euros.
 Paola Cattarin, the project architect who completed the building after Hadid's death, said, "We thought of the building as an oyster, with a hard shell top and bottom, and a softer, liquid, more organic interior."
 At the opening of the new building, posters of Hadid were placed around the city, saying, "Goodbye Zaha Hadid; Genius and Modernity, Inspiration and Transformation, Light That Takes Shape."